mycenaean-n/zkomposer/README.md

 ## Application Architecture

 The front-end is a NextJS app deployed to Vercel.

-The smart contracts will be deployed to [TODO].

 The interactions will happen directly from the browser to the network the game exists on.
 There is no need for a backend for this demo.
 It is possible that we might benefit from a backend in a future update, this is why we chose NextJS.